compbiozurich/compbiozurich.github.io/docs/courses/UZH-BIO390/2021/2022-01-25-Michael-Baudis-Repeat-Exam.md

 ## {{ page.title }}

-The repeat exam will be on tJanuary 25, 2022 *in a different room*:
+The repeat exam will be on January 25, 2022 *in a different room*:

 * time: **08:15-09:45**
 * in **Y16-G-15**
 * multiple (single + multiple) choice w/ one or two open questions
 * no material, phones etc.
 * student ID for entrance
-* please refer to the [learning goals](/UZH-BIO390/doc/learning-goals.html) for guidance
+* please refer to the [learning goals](/courses/UZH-BIO390/learning-goals/) for guidance
     - ¡topics may be edited throughout the course!
     - these just provide some __non-exclusive__ guidance